 * TheSixties: The film is set in 1969...

-** PresentDayPast: ...although it looks more like TheSeventies, considering the year the film debuted (1979).
+** PresentDayPast: ...although it looks more like TheSeventies, considering the year the film was released (1979).

 * SlutShaming: Inverted when Rose tells Houston the football story, then played straight in the western bar.

 * TheTragicRose: Rose herself, of course, to the fullest use of the trope.